Made to Measure

 How does this happen here at The Green Tailor?
 Generally I use this method is used when someone fits well enough into a standard size.
 The main difference between our method and other offerings of this type is that, post cutting the pattern, we assemble the garment in the bespoke method.

 This means that seam allowances are cut with obscene additions, making re-patterning possible where needed.
 Important sections are also basted (stitched together temporarily by hand, a method traditionally reserved for true bespoke) and can go through two or three fittings before being sewn up permanently by machine.

 Aside from my own genius of pattern manipulation, the series of fittings is what sets our service apart from other made-to-measure options.
 Generally made-to-measure garments are completed from the pattern manipulation, without the option of minor adjustments through fitting.
 Although this will give you a superior fit to off-the-peg, I feel it stops short of delivering what this method can ultimately offer.

 Also, we’re working with patterns that are evolving all the time through a re-iterative process of manipulation and testing, so chances are I have one that’s 90% perfect for you anyway.

 I know I can get a bit negative about made-to-measure, but it really is a great way to get something personal made in haste.
 Especially if it’s a standard garment and you have a pretty regular shape.
 I think my greatest gripe is the price, with unscrupulous tailors selling you a service you just aren’t getting.
 Don’t fork out for bespoke tailoring unless you actually know what you’re buying.

-Ask to see a suit that’s waiting for fitting, and if there’s no basting it’s probably made to measure and not bespoke.
+If there’s no basting it’s probably made to measure and not bespoke.
 Which is totally fine so long as you’re not being charged bespoke prices for made-to-measure work.